CS-433/old-cs-433-project-2-2020-roll_king/README.md

 ``pip install Sentencepiece``

 ## Structure
+**models.py:** contains the code of BiLSTM, TextCNN and Transformer class

 **train_models.ipynb:** contains the code to:
  - Fine-tune BERT on standard dataset
  - Fine-tune GPT2 on standard dataset